Lenovo follows Xiaomi in setting up India smartphone manufacturing unit

+* B2Gold Corp.
+Reports strong first quarter 2017 results exceeding its budget guidance; fekola project mine construction remains on target for an october 1, 2017 production start

-MUMBAI Lenovo Group Ltd (0992.HK) said on Tuesday it was establishing a smartphone assembly unit in India, becoming the biggest Chinese company so far to respond to Prime Minister Narendra Modi's campaign to turn the country into a manufacturing powerhouse.
+MUMBAI Aug 18 Lenovo Group Ltd said on Tuesday it was establishing a smartphone assembly unit in India, becoming the biggest Chinese company so far to respond to Prime Minister Narendra Modi's campaign to turn the country into a manufacturing powerhouse.

 Keen to grab a larger slice of the world's third-largest smartphone market as well as counter accelerating wage inflation at home, China's phone manufacturers have been quick to seize opportunities made possible by Modi's "Make in India" campaign.

-Foxconn, the trade name for Hon Hai Precision Industry Co Ltd, has also announced it will invest $5 billion in Maharashtra.
+Foxconn, the trade name for Hon Hai Precision Industry Co Ltd, has also announced it will invest $5 billion in the state of Maharashtra.
 It has not said what it will be making but a local minister told Reuters that it has been in talks to manufacture Apple iPhones.

 India is the world's fastest growing smartphone market, but so far a lack of good suppliers and infrastructure have hampered efforts to manufacture phones in the country, forcing most of its more than 100 different phone companies to import from China and Taiwan.